syncfusion-content/asp.netwebforms-docs/aspnet/Barcode/Getting-Started.md

 The ASP.NET Barcode provides you support to encode data and display it in your web page; it takes text and symbology as input and renders the encoded text as barcode.

-The following guideline explains you on how to create a QR barcode for a real time scenario of encoding a url.
+The following guideline explains you on how to create a QR barcode for a real time scenario of encoding a URL.
 The following screenshot demonstrates a two dimensional barcode encoding the value “HTTP://WWW.SYNCFUSION.COM”.